 Additional contraindications can (but not necessarily in every case) also include:

-Testosterone Deficiency Syndrome is a well-recognised medical condition.
+Testosterone Deficiency is a well-recognised medical condition.
 You should only commence TRT if you have a true deficiency.
 I cannot over-emphasise the importance of an initial face-to-face consultation prior to starting TRT.
 It can be very difficult being objective when you are desperate for help, we tend to have tunnel vision and can often tread the path of least resistance, only to find that it’s a dead-end.